 Child Care for children of essential employees

-ISLA will continue to provide childcare for the ISLA students who are the children of Tier 1 emergency and healthcare workers.
+ISLA will continue to provide childcare for the ISLA students who are the children of Tier 1 Critical Care workers.
 These students will follow the distance learning plan from their grade level while here at ISLA.
 All care will follow the guidance of the CDC and the Minnesota Department of Health guidelines.

 Student, Staff, and Community Wellbeing